MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 * [Windows PowerShell](/powershell/scripting/windows-powershell/overview) running in Windows 11 using the PowerShell 5 terminal.
 * PowerShell running in a Windows 11 operating system using the PowerShell 7 terminal.

-This article is _not_ about [Azure PowerShell](/powershell/azure/what-is-azure-powershell), which is a set of cmdlets for managing Azure resources directly from PowerShell.

-If you are new to CLI, differentiating between a _tool_ and an _environment_ might be confusing.
+If you're new to CLI, differentiating between a _tool_ and an _environment_ might be confusing.
 [How-to choose the right command-line tool](./choose-the-right-azure-command-line-tool.md) provides a good comparison.

 ## Prerequisites

 # [Read and learn](#tab/read)

 This article is intended for you to read and learn.
-However, if you want to run the examples, click on the [Prepare your environments](./work-in-powershell-using-azure-cli.md?tabs=install%2CBash1%2CBash2) tab.
+However, if you want to run the examples, select the `Prepare your environments` tab to install the environments used in this article.

 # [Prepare your environments](#tab/install)

-1. To execute the test cases given in this article, you will need to install or open the following:
+1. To execute the test cases given in this article, install or open these environments:

    **Linux environments**

    In your Internet application of choice or in [Windows Terminal](/windows/terminal/), open two tabs using the links provided.

    * An instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with Bash.
-If Azure   Cloud Shell opens in a PowerShell environment, click the **switch to Bash** option in the Cloud Shell menu bar.
+If Azure   Cloud Shell opens in a PowerShell environment, select the **switch to Bash** option in the Cloud Shell menu bar.
    * A second instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with PowerShell.
-If Azure Cloud Shell opens in a Bash environment, click the **switch to PowerShell** option in the Cloud Shell menu bar.
+If Azure Cloud Shell opens in a Bash environment, select the **switch to PowerShell** option in the Cloud Shell menu bar.

    **Microsoft Windows environments**

    * A local installation of the [Azure CLI](./install-azure-cli-windows.md) in a Windows environment.
-   * A local installation of Windows PowerShell 5.1.
-This is preinstalled in most Windows operating systems, but if you don't already have this PowerShell version, skip these examples.
+   * A local installation of Windows PowerShell 5.1 that is preinstalled in most Windows operating systems.
-   * A local installation of [PowerShell v7.4.1](/powershell/scripting/install/installing-powershell-on-windows)     or higher in a Windows environment.
+   * A local installation of [PowerShell v7.4.1](/powershell/scripting/install/installing-powershell-on-windows or higher in a Windows environment.

    This article was tested in Windows 11 Enterprise version 23H2.

-1. Before continuing, test to see what version of the Azure CLI and PowerShell you are using.
+1. Test to see what version of the Azure CLI and PowerShell you're using.

    ```powershell
    az version